April 14, 2023

 Excessive scratching and itching are the most common symptoms of allergies in dogs.
 Skin allergies can develop as a reaction to fleas, food, or environmental factors such as mold, pollen, and dust.
 The amount of itching can range from mild to excessive and can eventually lead to your dog scratching their skin raw, potentially opening the door for infection.
 Your dog may also be chewing at their skin, paws, or tail and rubbing their bodies on your carpets or furniture to provide themselves relief.
 Some common areas of irritation are under the arms, groin, muzzle, and paws.

-If you’ve noticed your dog’s nose being abnormally runny, and the discharge is clear and watery, then seasonal allergies are most likely the culprit.
-While common skin diseases such as canine atopy could also be the cause, a runny nose and an inordinate amount of sneezing is most likely linked to a seasonal allergy.
+If you’ve noticed your dog’s nose being abnormally runny, and the discharge is clear and watery, then seasonal allergies are may be the culprit.
+Allergies are by far the most common reason for abnormal nasal secretions in dogs.
 If the allergy is left untreated for too long, it could develop into Allergic Rhinitis, and may become a chronic condition.

-If your dog’s nose is running, it’s more likely than not that their eyes are runny as well.
-Eye allergies are commonly “mistaken for an eye infection due to the similarity in their symptoms.”
+If your dog’s nose is running, you may also notice that their eyes are runny as well.
 An allergic reaction to pollen, weeds, or grass can manifest in your dog’s eyes and cause redness, dryness, and itchiness.
-This irritation will lead to your dog scratching and rubbing their eyes and may cause an eye infection, it can also cause excessive squinting as your pup tries to find relief.
+This irritation can lead to your dog squinting their eyes and pawing at their face, and may cause discharge from one or both eyes.

 As the ground dries out in the warmer months, it becomes more common for dogs to inhale something that doesn’t agree with their immune system, making respiratory congestion a common symptom of seasonal allergies.
 This may lead to coughing or wheezing as a response to inflammation from irritants such as pollen, dust, dirt, soil, or sand.